Cheesemaking: From Liquid to Solid

-Students make fresh mozzarella cheese and discover the science, art, and craft involved in the development of specialty cheese.
+Students make fresh mozzarella cheese and discover the science (changing a liquid to a solid), art, and craft involved in the development of specialty cheese.
 Grades 3-5

 Activity 1: The Science of Cheesemaking

 - Be sure to purchase rennet from a cheesemaking supplier or agclassroomstore.com.
 The rennet commonly available at a grocery store is primarily for desserts and is not adequate to form a true curd for mozzarella cheese.

 - Cheesemaking: Science, Art, Craft Activity Sheet